Error correction in multi-fidelity molecular dynamics simulations using functional uncertainty quantification: Error correction using functional derivatives

 \subsection{Corrections for sine modified potentials}

 In order to use Eq. \ref{eq:correct} we need, in addition to the functional derivative, the discrepancy function \((\phi_{HF} (r) - \phi_{LF} (r))\), the difference between the high and low-fidelity potentials.
-Figure \ref{fig:correct} illustrates the functional derivative (a), the discrepancy (b), and the product of the two, the functional error (c), each as a function of interatomic distance for one case, the ambient liquid with modified potential Sine 1.
-These results are shown for each physical case and potential in the supplementary material.
+Figure \ref{fig:correct} illustrates a) the functional derivative, b) the functional discrepancy, and c) the product of the two, the functional error, each as a function of interatomic distance for one case, the ambient liquid with modified potential Sine 1.
+These results are shown for each physical case and potential in the supplementary material, Section S3.
 Note that the functional error goes to zero both for small and large values of \(r\); at small \(r\) it goes to zero following the functional derivative (due to steep repulsion that keeps atoms from coming close to one another), while for large distances the discrepancy goes to zero as both potentials tend to zero at the same cutoff.

 The functional error was numerically integrated using the trapezoid rule to obtain the total correction for the QoI.
 In order to verify these correction predictions we performed explicit MD simulations with the high-fidelity modified LJ potentials.
-Figure \ref{fig:results} compares the potential energy (a) and pressure (b) differences explicitly simulated with low and high-fidelity potentials (gray) to the corrections obtained with FUQ (with colors matching those in Fig. \ref{fig:potentials}, as well as the hybrid LJ-Morse potential discussed in sub-section \ref{sec:resultsMorse} in white).
+Figure \ref{fig:results} compares the a) potential energy and b) pressure differences explicitly simulated with low and high-fidelity potentials (gray) to the corrections obtained with FunUQ (with colors matching those in Fig. \ref{fig:potentials}, as well as the hybrid LJ-Morse potential discussed in sub-section \ref{sec:resultsMorse} in white).
 These results are shown in detail in Tables \ref{tbl:PE} and \ref{tbl:P} in the appendix.

-For almost all cases, the FUQ predictions are in excellent agreement with the direct simulations.
+For almost all cases, the FunUQ predictions are in excellent agreement with the direct simulations.
 Excluding only the Sine 6 and 7 potentials for the ambient liquid (discussed below) average error is 0.600\% and 1.70\% for potential energy and pressure, respectively.
-We stress that these very accurate corrections are obtained only making use of the the simulation with the unmodified LJ potential, no additional MD simulations are required.
+We stress that these very accurate corrections are obtained only making use of the simulation with the unmodified LJ potential; no additional MD simulations are required.